BekaD12/pokebeka/README.md

 ## Todo List
 - Skeleton for list before fetching types
-- IsLoading superpostion patch
+- IsLoading superpostion
-- Tweak Eevee evolution display
+- Tweak Eevee evolution display (and Pokemon with lot of evolutions)
-- Make evolution sprite clickable
+- Make evolution sprite clickable in the detail
-- French display with optimized fetching
+- French display with optimized fetching (species fetching make a lot of requests)
 - Work on displaying weakness
+- Old files Cleanup

 ## Author